bash-snhu/CS250/README.md

 ## How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

-I tend to develop incrementally, adding features as they make sense and refactoring incrementally as needed.
+I tend to develop incrementally, adding features as they make sense and refactoring as needed.
 In the future, I think it definitely makes sense to develop using user stories and defined goals.
 Additionally, I want to try the idea of working in functional increments, then rigorously testing before incorporating additional features.

 ## What does it mean to be a good team member in software development?

 I believe that open communication and versatility are really important to being a good team member.
 That, as well as working within the decided plan and ensuring that your code is stable and doesn't have the potential for obvious errors.
+Asking for help to get through roadblocks is another must.